 Our shop is open as normal, with staff on hand to help with visitor numbers – you may be asked to wait a short while before entering the shop.

 Not all areas of the museum will be open at first.
-Our NAAFI Restaurant will remain closed for now, so we are enhancing our seating areas to help everyone enjoy a picnic, plus we will still be serving drinks and snacks.
+Our Restaurant will remain closed for now, so we are enhancing our seating areas to help everyone enjoy a picnic, plus we will still be serving hot drinks, refreshments and snacks.

 The inside of our original WW2 control tower will remain closed for now due to the tight corridors.
-Also, the RAF Regiment, 609 Squadron and 77 Squadron rooms will be closed.
+We will also keep the WAAF Quaters closed while we refurbish the building.

 The Nature of Flight walk is spacious and many of our visitors enjoy some time to stroll through this area.